Nitrox. A Different Way to Experience Diving

 Female diver waving

-Hypoxic nitrox has advantages in terms of depth; For this reason, it is widely used in medium-high depth diving.
-This is because, as it is a mixture depleted in oxygen, the maximum PPO2 (Partial Pressure of Oxygen) will be reached at greater depth.
+Hypoxic Nitrox offers advantages regarding depth; hence it's widely used in medium-to-deep diving.
+This is because, being oxygen-depleted, the maximum PPO2 (Partial Pressure of Oxygen) is reached at greater depths.

-In other words: at the same depth, there would be less chance of oxygen toxicity with hypoxic nitrox than with air, this mixture is not widespread in recreational diving, but it is in technical diving, nitrox Hypoxic together with Helium form the mixture called Hypoxic Trimix.
+In other words: at the same depth, there would be less risk of oxygen toxicity with hypoxic Nitrox than with air.
+This mixture isn't common in recreational diving but is in technical diving, where hypoxic Nitrox combined with Helium forms the mixture called hypoxic Trimix.

 On the boat with nitrox cylinders

-In contrast, hyperoxic nitrox, known in recreational diving by the word EANx (Enriched Air Nitrox), presents some advantages with respect to immersion time.
-To the Being a mixture with less nitrogen content than air, reduces the diver's exposure to nitrogen, so, in the same immersion profile, their tissues will take longer to saturate and, therefore, the LND (Limit of NO Decompression) takes longer to arrive.
+Conversely, hyperoxic Nitrox, known in recreational diving by the term EANx (Enriched Air Nitrox), offers some advantages regarding dive time.
+As it contains less nitrogen than air, it reduces the diver's nitrogen exposure, meaning that for the same dive profile, tissues take longer to saturate and thus the NDL (No Decompression Limit) takes longer to reach.

-This is very good for successive dives or for desaturation times on the surface, since as we have less nitrogen inside, we will be able to do more dives for a longer time if we compare them to doing them with air.
-The counterpart of this mixture is that being richer in oxygen, PPO2 occurs at a lower depth and limits us in depth.
+This is particularly beneficial for successive dives or surface interval times, as with less nitrogen in our system, we can do more dives for longer compared to using air.
+The trade-off is that being richer in oxygen, the PPO2 occurs at shallower depths, limiting our maximum depth.

 Two divers with nitrox cylinders

-Within a hyperoxic nitrox gas mixture, the percentage of oxygen can vary.
-Due to this, the EANx nomenclature is always accompanied by a number, which indicates the percentage of oxygen that makes up that mixture.
-For example, EANx32 means nitrox enriched air composed of 32% oxygen and 68% nitrogen.
+Within a hyperoxic Nitrox gas mixture, the oxygen percentage can vary.
+Therefore, the EANx nomenclature is always accompanied by a number indicating the oxygen percentage in that mixture.
+For example, EANx32 means enriched air Nitrox composed of 32% oxygen and 68% nitrogen.

 Two divers in the depths

-All certifiers have specific courses for the use of different gases and combinations.
-The importance of good training before using these gases is vital for the diver, so much so that no diving center will allow any diver to dive with mixtures if they have not had the necessary and demonstrated training.
+All certification agencies offer specific courses for using different gases and combinations.
+Proper training before using these gases is crucial for divers - so much so that no dive centre will allow divers to use gas mixtures without proof of required training.

 Turtle in the bottom of the sea

-If you have any questions about how to train in mixed gas diving, consult your Diving Instructor: he will know how to advise and guide you.
+If you have any questions about gas mixture diving training, consult your Dive Instructor: they'll know how to advise and guide you.